 Did you see this tweet from the State House News Service?

 The Massachusetts House of Representative isn't even pretending anymore.
-What was once a robust, week long debate on legislators' most important obligation has been whittled down to sporadic announcements of closed-door meetings taking place in secretive room 348-- a room from which both the PRESS and the PUBLIC are banned from.
+What was once a robust, week-long debate on legislators' most important obligation has been whittled down to sporadic announcements of closed-door meetings taking place in secretive room 348-- a room from which both the PRESS and the PUBLIC are banned.

 The blame falls on House leadership, but it also falls on House members who claim to care about transparency yet do nothing to object.
 Speaker DeLeo uses these secretive proceedings to shield his iron-fisted methods of control from public scrutiny.
 When the Speaker appointed state Rep. Aaron Michlewitz (D-Boston) to chair the Ways and Means Committee, many were puzzled how such an unremarkable lawmaker with almost no legislative accomplishments scored such a prestigious appointment.
 As some of the most opaque and secretive budget deliberations in history continue on this week, I think we have our answer.

 In the old days, people used to complain about legislators treating the State House more like a frat house during budget week.
-Now, we can’t even tell they’re in there.
+Now, we can’t even tell if they are in the State House.